Human rights in Jordan: Freedom of the press

 There were several instances in which the government prohibited journalists from reporting on high-profile court cases.
 For example, a State Security Court attorney general prohibited the press from reporting or commenting on the case of the Jordan Petroleum Refinery Company expansion project without his personal approval, purportedly to allow the judicial authorities to work "calmly" on the case.

 The clash between Jordanian media and the Lower House has been a chronic struggle for decades.
 The state of press freedom in Jordan is very fickle, at one point Jordan had one of the most vocal media in the Arab World, but a series of laws passed by Parliament greatly restricted press freedom.
 The Jordanian media has been very vocal expressing its opposition towards Parliament often leading to clashes.
 One Jordanian journalist wrote a fiery article called "For God Sake, Abdullah", in which he called on King Abdullah to dissolve the corrupt Lower House.
 He was prosecuted by the Lower House, but was later acquitted by the judiciary.

 In October 2001, the government amended the Penal Code and introduced a restrictive Press Law that effectively revokes the relative freedom of the press guaranteed by the 1993 Press Law and punishes any act that can be deemed critical of the Jordanian government.
 Anyone who "slanders" the King or other members of the royal family can be sentenced to three years imprisonment.
 The introduction of these new laws has led to the detention and imprisonment of several journalists and leaders of peaceful associations.

 In May 2006, two journalists involved in reprinting three of the 12 Jyllands-Posten Muhammad cartoons were issued a two-month prison sentence.
 Jordan was the only Muslim country to reprint the Danish cartoons depicting the Muhammed in one of its newspapers.
 The two Jordanian editors responsible were sacked and pressured to issue a public apology.

-At the beginning of 2009, King Abdullah II issued a royal decree forbidding jailing of journalists in Jordan, an act praised by human rights groups in Jordan and around the world.